Escape to true mountain lodging in the Rockies

 Divino Wine and Cheese Bistro was purchased in May 2001 and relocated to the historic Calgary Wine and Spirits building on Stephen Avenue Walk (8th Avenue SW) in 2003.
 This popular, downtown restaurant embraces the heritage of America’s grand bistro tradition with its comfortable, modern decor.

 In 2001, CRMR purchased The Ranche Restaurant – which is located in Calgary’s Fish Creek Park.
-The restaurant most similar to the style of our mountain lodges, The Ranche is home to some of Calgary’s finest cuisine.
+The restaurant most similar to the style of our mountain lodges, The Ranche was home to some of Calgary’s finest cuisine.
+CRMR left as the management team at The Ranche in December 2013 and later opened The Lake House on Lake Bonavista.

 In 2011, CRMR began operating a new commercial laundry facility.
 The commercial laundry facility handles all of the linens for the mountain lodges and city restaurants.
 This offsets the cost of outsourcing but, critically, it also permits us to be more ecologically sustainable as we integrate the latest low impact machinery and environmentally-friendly products into our operations.

-In the fall of 2012, CRMR opened Bar C, on 17 Avenue, beside Cilantro and CRMR at Home.
+In the fall of 2012, CRMR opened Bar C Food & Drink, on 17 Avenue, beside Cilantro and CRMR at Home.
 The newest restaurant in CRMR’s family of companies promises to be a fantastic addition, focusing on game meats from our own game ranch as well as a variety of plates perfect for sharing, in a fun, casual atmosphere, perfect for watching the hockey game or lingering with friends over a glass of wine.
 This modern, sleek restaurant and bar also serves weekend brunch.
+Bar C Food & Drink is now closed.

 In February of 2014, CRMR opened The Lake House, formerly The Ranche Restaurant.
 This new venture transplanted the restaurant into a vibrant community – Lake Bonavista.
 The Lake House continued to provide our guests with a rustic and stunning venue, exquisite customer service and feature Rocky Mountain Cuisine.
 The Lake House did not change per se, just the location.